-Income is recognised in the profit or loss account when an increase in future economic potential related to an increase in an asset or a decrease of a liability arises of which the size can be measured reliably.
+Income is recognised in the profit and loss account when an increase in future economic potential related to an increase in an asset or a decrease of a liability arises of which the size can be measured reliably.
 Expenses are recognised when a decrease in the economic potential related to a decrease in an asset or an increase of a liability arises of which the size can be measured with sufficient reliability.

 Revenues and expenses are allocated to the respective period to which they relate.
-Revenues are recognised when Lifetri Groep has transferred the significant risks and rewards.
+Revenues are recognised when Lifetri Groep has transferred the significant risks and rewards of ownership of the goods to the buyer.